jocain/jocain.github.io/index.md

 thetac = lambda v, n: np.arccos((2.998*(10**8))/(n*v))
 ```

 This assumes a velocity in \[m/s], and returns a value in radians.
+In the picture above, beta particles (electrons) are escaping the reactor and producing Cherenkov radiation in the water, producing the glow.